Turjoy01/Chatbot-With-Groq-LLM-RAG-By-Turjoy/README.md

- Product Chatbot with Groq AI
+Turjoys Rag Chatbot with Groq AI

-A full-stack intelligent chatbot application that helps users find and learn about products from the DummyJSON API using Groq's LLM (llama-3.3-70b-versatile model).
-The application features a modern chat interface and automatic API documentation.
+A full-stack intelligent Rag chatbot application that helps users find and learn about products from the DummyJSON API using Groq's LLM (llama-3.3-70b-versatile model).
+The application features a modern chat interface and automatic API documentation(Swagger).

 ## Features